Sadie Robertson: Personal life

+In 2018, Robertson dated Outer Banks actor Austin North for four months.

 On June 9, 2019, Robertson became engaged to Christian Huff.
 They married on November 25, 2019.
-On October 4, 2020, the couple announced via Instagram that they were expecting their first child, a girl.
-On May 11, 2021, Robertson gave birth to their daughter, Honey.
-On November 3, 2022, they announced via Instagram that they were expecting their second child, due in June 2023.
+On October 4, 2020, the couple announced that they were expecting their first child, a girl.
+On May 11, 2021, Robertson gave birth to their daughter.
+On November 3, 2022, they announced that they were expecting their second child.
+Their daughter was born on May 22, 2023.
+On February 14, 2025, they announced that she was expecting their third child.
+On August 1, 2025, the couple welcomed their third child, a daughter.

 Filmography

 Dancing with the Stars

 In 2014, she was a celebrity competitor on Dancing with the Stars: season 19.
 She paired with professional dancer Mark Ballas and finished the competition in second place behind Alfonso Ribeiro.